gravitylens/vbox-tui/README.md

 The VM list automatically refreshes every 10 seconds to show current status.

 VMs are always started in headless mode.
 Use `g` to open the GUI console window.

+## Settings

+Press `e` to access the settings screen where you can configure:

+- **Default VM Folder**: Where new VMs will be created (changes VirtualBox's global setting)

 ## VM States